MCJack123/CraftOS-PC/docs/privacy.md

 Automatic crash uploads are disabled by default, but the user is prompted about this on first boot, or upon updating to v2.5.3.
 This setting can later be changed through the `snooperEnabled` configuration option.

+For operating systems other than Windows, no data is collected.

 ## Website
 The CraftOS-PC website uses Google Analytics for basic statistics, including view/download count, region information, and acquisition methods.
 This data has been anonymized as much as possible; however, Google may still collect data outside of the scope of the CraftOS-PC website.